-Mitsubishi and WCC are bringing a classic symbol of their innovation story into the 21st century.
-The new vehicle will retain the iconic look and styling of the Model A but have the forward-thinking technology of a plug-in hybrid electric vehicle, Super All-Wheel Control and Forward Collision Mitigation.
-After completing its transformation, the vehicle will be making the rounds across the United States at various events and auto shows, bringing Mitsubishi fans together for the ultimate marriage of heritage and innovation.
+Mitsubishi and WCC brought a classic symbol of their innovation story into the 21st century.
+The vehicle retained the iconic look and styling of the Model A but was enhanced with the forward-thinking technology of a plug-in hybrid electric vehicle, Super All-Wheel Control and Forward Collision Mitigation.
+Now making its rounds across the United States at various events and auto shows, the Re-Model A is bringing Mitsubishi fans together for the ultimate marriage of heritage and innovation.

 EXPERIENCE THE BUILD

-Here's where it all begins—two cars becoming one.
-The team from West Coast Customs diligently strips each one to its core for an innovative vehicle that reimagines history.
+Here's where it all began—two cars becoming one.
+The team from West Coast Customs diligently stripped each one to its core for an innovative vehicle that reimagines history.

-Sparks fly as the metal for both vehicles gets heated, twisted, soldered, and shaped.
+Sparks fly as the metal for both vehicles got heated, twisted, soldered, and shaped.

 PRECISION IS KEY

-To fit Outlander PHEV technology in the modernized Model A, careful preparation and exact specifications are made to enlarge the body while keeping the traditional form.
+To fit Outlander PHEV technology in the modernized Model A, careful preparation and exact specifications were made to enlarge the body while keeping the traditional form.

 MELDING MODEL A & PHEV